CERVICAL DISC EXTRUSION

 Epidural Steroid Injections (ESIs): Offering ESIs as an option for targeted pain relief and reduction of inflammation where conservative measures alone are insufficient.

 Education and Lifestyle Modification: Providing education on proper posture, body mechanics, and ergonomic workstation setup to prevent exacerbation of symptoms.
-Additionally, advising on lifestyle modifications such as maintaining a healthy weight and avoiding tobacco use that can impact spinal health.
+Additionally, advising on lifestyle modifications such as maintaining a healthy weight and avoiding tobacco use can impact spinal health.

 Complications

 Complications of cervical disc extrusion may include persistent pain, nerve damage, loss of sensation or motor function, and impaired mobility.
-In severe untreated cases, this condition can lead to permanent neurological deficits or disability.
+In severe, untreated cases, this condition can lead to permanent neurological deficits or disability.

 Physical Therapy